PLSysSec/rlbox-book/src/overview.md

 ### Why RLBox

-Work on RLBox began several years ago while attempting to add fine grain isolation third party libraries in the Firefox renderer.
-Initially we attempted this process without any support from a framwork like RLBox, instead attempting to manually deal with all the details sandboxing such as sanitizing untrusted inputs, and reconciling ABI differences between the sandbox and host application.
+Work on RLBox began several years ago while attempting to add fine grain isolation to third party libraries in the Firefox renderer.
+Initially we attempted this process without any support from a framework like RLBox, instead attempting to manually deal with all the details of sandboxing such as sanitizing untrusted inputs, and reconciling ABI differences between the sandbox and host application.

-This went poorly, it was tedious, error prone, and did nothing to abstract the details of the underlying sandbox from the developer.
-We had basically no hope that this would result in code that was maintainable, or that normal Mozilla developers who were unfamiliar with the gory details of our system would be able to sandbox new library, let alone maintain existing ones.
+This went poorly; it was tedious, error prone, and did nothing to abstract the details of the underlying sandbox from the developer.
+We had basically no hope that this would result in code that was maintainable, or that normal Mozilla developers who were unfamiliar with the gory details of our system would be able to sandbox a new library, let alone maintain existing ones.

-So we scrapped this manual approach and build RLBox[^RLBoxPaper].
+So we scrapped this manual approach and built RLBox[^RLBoxPaper].

 RLBox automates many of the low level details of sandboxing and allows you, as a security engineer or application developer, to instead focus just on what you